Deploying and managing Faye

 apply_during: build_only to

 apply_during: all.
-Failing to do this would not apply the changes to your existing stack - but once you have got it running for the first time you can change it back as you don’t need to run the script on every deploy.
+Failing to do this would not apply the changes to your existing application - but once you have got it running for the first time you can change it back as you don’t need to run the script on every deploy.

 This bash script ensures that Thin and Faye are installed on your server during deployment.